ZOOMERS CONTROL THE MARKETPLACE. HERE ARE 15 CATEGORIES WHERE THERE ARE AT LEAST 2 MILLION ZOOMERS YOU MAY NOT BE REACHING.

 Percentages and index numbers are important.
 But when it comes to determining sales potential, what really matters is tonnage — how many actual people are there, who could be supporting your brand and buying your products?

 To get the ball rolling, here are 15 categories of activity or spending in which there are at least 2 million Zoomers (Canada’s 45-population).
-The source in all cases is Vividata Fall 2018.
+Updated with the latest numbers from Vividata Spring 2019

 Zoomers are even more dominant (no surprise) when you get to higher price points.
-Those 2.2 million Zoomers who spent $40,000 or more represent 54.4% of all Canadians who spent that much.
+Those 2.3 million Zoomers who spent $40,000 or add up to more than all other age groups combined.

 The Zoomer dominance of travel is by now widely accepted, but it’s important to see the actual numbers.
-Zoomers represent 56.6% of all Canadians who vacationed in Canada last year.
+Zoomers represent almost 60% of all Canadians who vacationed in Canada last year.

 Zoomer dominance applies equally to those who vacationed outside of Canada.
-Those 6.2 million Zoomers account for nearly six out of ten (58.2%) of all Canadians who holidayed outside the country last year.
+Those 6.2 million Zoomers account for nearly six out of ten Canadians who holidayed outside the country last year.